Madsen 20 mm cannon: Design

 The 20 mm Madsen Cannon was originally built by Colonel V. H. O. Madsen of the Royal Danish Army.
 A version with a necked-out 23 mm round was also produced for the cannon known as the 23 mm Madsen.

 Combat

 Several 20 mm machine cannons of the Danish Army were responsible for knocking out eleven armoured cars and two Panzer I's during the German invasion on April 9, 1940.

 A special variant, the Madsen F5 was designed as an anti-tank gun.
 It proved very effective against the Japanese tanks until the end of the Second Sino-Japanese War.
 It was a fully automatic weapon, with two small wheels and a 15-round magazine.
 At 100 m, it was able to pierce 42 mm of armor, and 32 mm at 500 m.
-This model was reversed engineered by the Chinese 21st arsenal of Nanjing but only five were produced in 1944.
+This model was reverse engineered by the Chinese 21st arsenal of Nanjing but only five were produced in 1944.